fmetivier/IslandsLib/docs/source/Introduction.rst

 * extract data from IGN (French National Geography Insitute) products.

-IslandsLib provides a simple function `IslandLens()` to model freshwater lenses *without* a prior knowledge of Finite Element Modeling.
+IslandsLib provides a simple function :code:`IslandLens()` to model freshwater lenses *without* a prior knowledge of Finite Element Modeling.
 Given a set of data and constraints if will model the freshwater lens of a *small* island.
 A *small* island is here defined as an island without a river network.

-Lakes can be included (see examples), and river networks will be included in  later versions of `IslendLens`.
+Lakes can be included (see examples), and river networks will be included in  later versions of :code:`IslandLens`.
 If you want to solve problems with river networks you need to use the set of functions provided or to use pyFreeFem directly.

-functions used for IGN producs help to create single coastline contours from shapefile for the purpose of modeling the Poisson equation.
+Functions used for IGN producs help to create single coastline contours from shapefile for the purpose of modeling the Poisson equation.
 They can also be used to extract elevations from DEMS for different purposes.

 Eventually IslandsLib also provides a repository of Island contours.
 Please feel free to contribute !